laravel/docs/installation.md

 <a name="creating-an-application"></a>
 ### Creating an Application

-After you have installed PHP, Composer, and the Laravel installer, you may create a new Laravel application.
-The Laravel installer allows you to select your preferred testing framework, database, and starter kit when creating new applications:
+After you have installed PHP, Composer, and the Laravel installer, you're ready to create a new Laravel application.
+The Laravel installer will prompt you to select your preferred testing framework, database, and starter kit:

 ```nothing
 laravel new example-app